 The wonderful thing about this classic dessert is that there’s minimal bake time.
-The crust is only baked for about 15 minutes or so, then you let it cool and fill with the good stuff.
-And it’s the kind of dessert that looks like you poured your heart and soul into it, when in reality you made the pastry crust yesterday (make ahead!
-YAY!) and spent most of the time sampling all the fruit you were cutting.
-Muhaha.
+The crust only bakes for about 15 minutes, then you let it cool and fill it with the good stuff.
+And it’s the kind of dessert that looks like you poured your heart and soul into it, when in reality you made the pastry crust yesterday (it’s make ahead!) and spent most of the time sampling all the fruit you were cutting.

-This classic dessert starts with a sweetened pastry crust.
-It’s sort of like pie dough, sort of like a cookie– but very much its own unique masterpiece.
+The base of our tart is a sweetened pastry crust.
+It’s kind of like pie dough, kind of like a cookie—but very much its own unique masterpiece.
 Crust like this lends the perfect sweet crunch under the blanket of vanilla cream and mountain of fresh fruit.
-It can be made ahead and refrigerated or stick it in the freezer for later this summer.
+It can be made ahead and refrigerated, or stick it in the freezer for later.

-You’ll begin with dry ingredients like flour, sugar, and salt.
-The first time I made this, I flew by the seat of my pants and used granulated sugar to sweeten the dough.
-This was totally NOT the right idea and after a little researching, I learned that the granulated sugar cuts up all the butter– which causes it to melt into an ugly greasy mass.
-It’s hideous.
-Save yourself the agony!
-Powdery confectioners’ sugar is the way to go.
+- Combine the dry ingredients.
+We use flour, confectioners’ sugar, and salt.
+The first time I tested this recipe, I used granulated sugar to sweeten the dough.
+This did not turn out well—the granulated sugar cuts up all the butter, which causes the crust to melt into a buttery mass.
+Powdery confectioners’ sugar is the way to go!

 The crust in photos:

 Many fruit tarts call for a detailed pastry cream or custard—while undeniably delicious, we’re keeping it simple.
 Just 4 ingredients needed for our zero effort cream filling: mascarpone, heavy cream, sugar, and vanilla.
 It tastes like cheesecake!